 You can use the command-line utility (CLU) to administer the replication system from your system command prompt and connect to other servers involved in replication, as necessary.
-For information, see Appendix A, "The cdr Command-Line Utility Reference," on page A-1.
+For information, see Appendix A, "The cdr utility," on page A-1.